AuDHD/ADHD Coach

 Why Neurodiversity-Affirming Support Matters

-Finding support that truly honors your neurotype can be challenging.
-Many therapists and healthcare providers still lack a nuanced understanding of neurodivergence – especially for clients who are high-masking or late-diagnosed.
-This often leads to feeling misunderstood, pathologized, or dismissed.
+Finding support that truly honors your neurotype can be hard.
+Many therapists and healthcare providers lack a nuanced understanding of neurodivergence—especially for those who are high-masking or late-diagnosed.
+The result?
+Feeling misunderstood, pathologized, or dismissed.

-As a neurodiversity-affirming coach, I don’t view ADHD, autism, or sensory sensitivities as disorders that need to be fixed.
-I see them as natural variations in the human brain and nervous system.
-And while these differences aren't inherently disordered, they can become disabling when you're expected to function in environments that don’t accommodate your needs.
+As a neurodivergent coach, I don’t just understand ADHD, autism, or sensory sensitivities intellectually—I live them.
+I don’t see these traits as disorders to be “fixed.”
+They are natural variations in the human brain and nervous system.
+These differences become disabling when the world expects you to function in ways that don’t accommodate your needs.
+Trauma often accompanies neurodivergence, which can make life feel overwhelmingly complex.

-My coaching is grounded in the understanding that your brain isn’t broken, and you don’t need to become more “normal” to thrive.
-You deserve support that helps you shape a life around your strengths, your needs, and your values.
+My coaching is grounded in simple truths: your brain isn’t broken, there are no bad parts, and you don’t need to become “normal” to thrive.
+You deserve support that helps you build a life around your strengths, your needs, and your values.

 1:1 Adult AuDHD/ADHD Coaching Program with Risa